 Between 2006 and 2016, for example, we worked with the Kenya Tea Development Agency (KTDA) and the NGO IDH to provide education and training through Farmer Field Schools.
 The programme enabled 86,000 lead farmers, including around 42,000 women, to access initiatives aiming to improve their agricultural practices.
 It helped over 580,000 farms achieve the certification standards set by the Rainforest Alliance – establishing a solid foundation for tea growing in Kenya which continues to be run by KTDA.

-Many of our initiatives in tea have successfully used certification programmes to raise standards – but they are not a one-size-fits-all solution.
-We implement our programmes with a variety of approaches, including working directly with individual smallholders and groups.
 As with other sectors in our supply chain, certification plays a very important role in ensuring we do business with suppliers who have equal commitments in place on environmental and social sustainability.
 At the same time, we need to focus on ensuring we have visibility of what happens in our supply chain through traceability initiatives and programmes that tackle specific issues on the ground.

 We continue to expand the scope of our tea programmes.
 By 2018, we had around 40 separate initiatives in tea worldwide, many in partnership with NGOs and government stakeholders.
 Each programme addresses issues relevant to the industry and the local context.
 They have a range of objectives, including increasing smallholders' incomes, improving health and sanitation, empowering women, supporting biodiversity and addressing climate change.
 We describe some of these initiatives in the sustainable tea section of this report.